samsbaxter/L1JetEnergyCorrections/README.md

 This applies to:

 - Legay GCT
-- Stage 1
+- Stage 1 *TODO*
-- Stage 2
+- Stage 2 *TODO*

 It is an attempt to unify previous fragments of code lying around, in a *generic* way.
-So if you arrive here and need to use a new matching method, or want to calibrate using a different scheme, you can do it easily without digging around (too much).

 ## Installation